Good CAT Score: 2025 Requirements by Job Level

 Reality: Some employers may be concerned about overqualification if scores are extremely high for the role.

-CCAT Score Validity and Retake Policies
+CAT Score Validity and Retake Policies

 Score Validity Period